-As much as we would like them to, no computer hardware lasts forever – even expensive, high quality products.
+As much as we would like it to, no computer hardware lasts forever – even high-priced, high-quality products.

 Here are five common signs it might be time to upgrade your Mac.

 1. It can’t run the latest version of macOS

 With every new iteration of macOS, the list of vintage or obsolete Mac devices grows.
 Currently Ventura is the latest version of macOS and any device purchased in the last couple of years will be able to run it.
 However, if Apple no longer supports the latest version of the software it runs, it could leave you and your device vulnerable to security breaches.

 The newest version of the Mac operating system Ventura will not support every Mac.
 Each year more and more Macs fall by the wayside, unable to be updated.
 If you are a Mac owner, it is likely that you will be wondering if your Mac can support this newest version of macOS.

 You may find that important software won’t run on your Mac if your machine won’t run a supported macOS.
 If you want to run fully-supported software, then you will need to update to a newer version of macOS – and that may mean that you need to update your Mac.

 Over time, we accumulate digital data and apps that take up a significant amount of storage on our hardware.
 You may find yourself having to delete or transfer items to free up space and keep your system functioning.

 While there are workarounds like doing weekly clean-ups of files you no longer need and using an external hard drive to give you more space, these aren’t permanent solutions.